jpoon/activity_monitor/docs/sphinx/assignments/progressreport.rst

     However, it will require considerably more time to fully understand the protocol and optimize it for use with the activity monitor.

 * Accelerometer Drivers
-    In order to obtain information from the sensor boards (e.g. accelerometers) attached to the Firefly node, software drivers will need to be built.
+    Software drivers are required to process the input received from the sensor boards (e.g. accelerometers).
-    I have developed basic drivers to read information from the sensor boards but am currently facing an issue where I am unsure of the meaning behind the values returned from the sensor boards.
+    Although I currently have written basic software to read information from the sensor boards, I am currently facing an issue where I am unsure of the meaning behind the values returned from the sensors.
     One would assume that if the node was stationary, the (x,y,z) values for the accelerometer would be (0,0,0); however, the accelerometer returns seemingly random values of (133, 82, 200).
     This problem can be solved via a reference document for the Firefly sensor boards or hopefully through individuals who have previously worked with the sensor boards (e.g. the Nano-RK contributors).

 **Work Remaining**

 * Base Logic
-    Once the sensor board drivers and the node communication software has been completed, I will then be able to proceed with implementing the base logic.
     The base logic will process the information obtained from the various sensors and notify the user interface (UI) of the changes in a person's motion.
     The main difficulty I foresee with this stage of development is the profiling of users; different users will have different thresholds for the various activities.
     The activity monitor system should be intelligent enough to work on all individuals.